Seklfreak/nordigen-lunchmoney-sync/README.md

 It will print all Nordigen Account IDs and Lunchmoney Asset IDs so you can create the right mapping.
 You will want to find the right "nordigen account" message and copy the ID from there.
 Next you find the right "lunchmoney account" message and copy its ID as well.
 You can create a mapping like this:
 ```
-MAPPING="[Nordigen Account ID]:[Lunchmoney Asset/Acccount ID]"
+TRANSACTIONS_MAP="[Nordigen Account ID]:[Lunchmoney Asset/Acccount ID]"
 ```
 Multiple mappings can be seperated via commas.
-If you run the script with the `MAPPING` variable set it will sync the transactions and then exit.
+If you run the script with the `TRANSACTIONS_MAP` variable set it will sync the transactions and then exit.